And it's our last hour together for the day and our last hour together for this current fill-in stint of mine.

 Okay.

-Or is it maybe because mom and dad, mom and or dad, didn't have papers, kind of like that beautiful little girl who sat at Michelle Obama's feet and threw mom's immigration status under the bus with uh cameras rolling.
+Or is it maybe because mom and dad, mom and or dad, didn't have papers, kind of like that beautiful little girl who sat at Michelle Obama's feet and threw mom's immigration status under the bus with cameras rolling.

-Parents tell Smith the Arizona law is the reason for leaving.
+Last year, parents tell Smith the Arizona law is the reason for leaving.

-They're oh, but here's the superintendent Jeffrey Smith.
+But here's the superintendent, Jeffrey Smith.

 They're leaving to another state where they feel more welcome.